containers/fuse-overlayfs/fuse-overlayfs.1.md

 # AVAILABILITY

-The slirp4netns command is available from **https://github.com/containers/fuse-overlayfs** under GNU GENERAL PUBLIC LICENSE Version 3 or later.
+The fuse-overlayfs command is available from **https://github.com/containers/fuse-overlayfs** under GNU GENERAL PUBLIC LICENSE Version 3 or later.